jhpyle/docassemble/_docs/language.md

-If you use the `language` [modifier] or the `default language` [initial block], you will need to have `initial` code that calls `set_language()`.  **docassemble** does not remember the active language from one question to the next, but the `initial` code will make sure that it is always set to the correct value.
+If you use the `language` [modifier] or the `default language` [initial block], you will need to have `initial` code that calls `set_language()`.  **docassemble** does not remember the active language from one screen to the next, but the `initial` code will make sure that it is always set to the correct value.

 {% highlight yaml %}